yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 #### Incident Neighborhood
 Moving to the incident neighborhoods, there are 41 neighborhoods in San Francisco.
-In the graph below, we can see that there are a lot of dots (i.e. incidents) on the top right corner, which is the downtown, business center and the touristy areas.
-In other words, there are a lot more people coming in and out, which could explain why the rate of crime is much higher.
+In the graph below, we can see that there are a lot of dots (i.e. incidents) on the top right corner, which is the downtown, the business center and the touristy areas.
+In other words, there are a lot more people coming in and out, which could explain why the rate of larceny theft is much higher.
 On the next graph, we can see similar patterns on the top 4 larceny theft subcategories.

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/neighborhood.png)